• Modified: Feb 16, 2025 • Read in: 11 mins

 Engage in enjoyable distractions like funny videos, Sudoku, yoga, or juggling.
 Afterward, concentrate on finding a clear solution to the issue at hand.

-4. Practice feeling grateful for what you are today despite your past.
+4. Practice feeling grateful for what you are today, despite your past.

-Persistent intrusive rumination can lead to PTSD, while deliberate rumination promotes post-traumatic growth (PTG), characterized by a greater appreciation for life, meaningful relationships, personal strength, shifted priorities, and a richer existential and spiritual life.
+- Deliberate rumination is intentional, focusing on understanding the cause and purpose of an event.
+Deliberate rumination promotes post-traumatic growth (PTG) — a greater appreciation for life, meaningful relationships, personal strength, shifted priorities, and a richer existential and spiritual life.

 Gratitude can help people find new purpose and meaning after a traumatic experience, as well as accept the painful experiences as a part of their existence.
+Gratitude is a thankful and joyful attitude toward the benefits and gifts received from other people and nature (Emmons and Shelton, 2002).

-- Studies show that gratitude promotes deliberate rumination, and therefore promotes post-traumatic growth (Wood et al., 2010; Zhou and Wu, 2015; Kim and Lee, 2016).
+- Gratitude promotes deliberate rumination, and therefore promotes post-traumatic growth (Wood et al., 2010; Zhou and Wu, 2015; Kim and Lee, 2016).

 - A meta-analytic study found that gratitude is a significant predictor of PTG (Jang and Kim, 2017).